Satisfactory Academic Progress (SAP)

 Important note: The requirements listed below shall be applied uniformly to ALL students whether or not the student has previously participated in Title IV aid programs.
 All students participating in the Title IV programs will be evaluated at the end of EACH semester (summer school included, if applicable) to determine if Satisfactory Academic Progress is being maintained.

-Undergraduate students must maintain a minimum cumulative GPA of 1.70 after the 1st academic year and a cumulative GPA of 2.00 after the 2nd year until graduation.
+Undergraduate students must maintain a minimum Graduation/Retention GPA of 2.00.
 Graduate Students must maintain a cumulative GPA of 3.00.

 Earned Hours/Cumulative Attempted Hours x 100 = Percentage Completed Example: (12hrs/36hrs) x 100 = 33.3%

-Southeastern Oklahoma State University offers four-year Bachelor degree and offers Master Degrees.
-Students must complete the four-year Bachelor degrees within a maximum of 186 cumulative attempted credit hours or 150% of the minimum 124 hours required to graduate.
-Additional degrees must be completed within a maximum of 240 cumulative attempted credit hours, such as a second bachelor or master degree.
+Southeastern Oklahoma State University offers Bachelor’s degrees and Master’s degrees.
+Students must complete the four-year 124 hour Bachelor’s degrees within a maximum of 186 credit hours.
+Additional Bachelor’s degrees must be completed within a maximum of 240 credit hours.
+Master’s degree students will only be allowed up to 150% of their program.
+For example, a 30-hour program will on be allowed up to 45 hours.
 Only two undergraduate degrees are allowed with federal funding.
 Students are allowed to switch majors, but no additional credit hours to the maximum time frame will be permitted.
-All attempted hours (see above) will be calculated in the maximum time frame.
-Students that meet or exceed the maximum number of cumulative attempted hours will be denied federal financial aid funding.
-If it is determined that the student will not be able to receive a degree within the maximum time frame, the Department of Education requires the financial aid office to terminate funding immediately.
+All attempted hours will be calculated in the maximum time frame.
+Students that meet or exceed the maximum number of hours will be denied federal financial aid funding.
+If it is determined that the student will not be able to receive a degree within the maximum time frame, the Department of Education requires the financial aid office to terminate funding immediately..

-Students are required to submit an official transcript to the Admissions Office from all previous schools attended even if no hours were earned from that institution.
-All transfer hours will be considered, including withdrawals, for Satisfactory Academic Progress.
+Students are required to submit a transcript to the Admissions office from all previous schools attended.
+All hours transferred to the Southeastern transcript, including withdrawals, will be considered for Satisfactory Academic Progress.